Please see the drop-down menu under Food Topics in the top navigation bar for links to pages on other food topics.

 Mushrooms are low in calories, fat-free, cholesterol-free and very low in sodium.
 One of the nutrients found in mushrooms that is receiving increased attention is vitamin D. The Mushroom Council gives more information about the vitamin D content of various mushrooms.

 The papaya is a melon like fruit with yellow-orange flesh enclosed in a thin skin that varies in color from green to orange to rose.
 Papayas are a good source of vitamins A and C.

 View this short video from the USA Rice Federation on how to use a rice cooker to cook rice -- you can just fix it and forget about it.
 Directions on cooking brown rice are given at the end.
 For directions on cooking rice in a microwave.
 Rice cookers also are great for steaming vegetables.

 Teachers: Check out their brochure, including recipes kids can take home, ffor use in the schoolroom.

 September is both Rice Month and Wild Rice Month.
 Technically wild rice isn't a rice but the seed of a type of aquatic grass.
 It has a pronounced flavor and is often consumed in combination with other rices or grains.

-Find the recipe for this beautiful wild rice salad in the picture to the right by clicking on the link below.
+The recipe for this beautiful wild rice salad in the picture to the right is from the Indiana Public Media website.